luizribeiro/gemswap/README.md

 * **Gameplay**
   * Add game over
   * Add score
-  * Add support for keyboard
-  * Prevent cursor from going above all rows

 * **Advanced Gameplay**
   * Add support for combos
-  * Add support for two or more players

 * **Aesthetics**
   * Add sound effects